nomcomm/MediaNeuroscienceOnAShoestring_JMP/README.md

 ### Code

--   The notebooks to reproduce the analyses are in the scripts folder.
+-   The current notebooks to reproduce the analyses are in the scripts folder.

 ### Data